arvados/lightning-server-legacy/experimental/pylightweb/README.md

 		```
 		$ python -c "import django; print(django.get_version())"
-		1.6.5
+		1.7
 		```
   * If this is wrong, run:

 		```
-		$ sudo pip install django==1.6.5
+		$ sudo pip install django
 		```
-  * For further instructions on proper installation of django, see <https://docs.djangoproject.com/en/1.6/topics/install/>
+  * For further instructions on proper installation of django, see <https://docs.djangoproject.com/en/1.7/topics/install/>

 3. Ensure checkout of the development branch (code that runs on a localhost):

 		$ git checkout --track -b development origin/development
-4. Install postgresql and the dependencies necessary to interact with django:
+4. Install postgresql (version 9.1 to 9.3 will work) and the dependencies necessary to interact with django:

 		$ sudo apt-get install postgresql-9.3
 		$ sudo apt-get install postgresql-server-dev-all